 Are there section 7702 changes in 2021?
-The pandemic and new administration caused major changes in life insurance.
-In addition, with COVID-19 and new administration laws all over the news, many people are wondering what will be changing in life insurance for 2021?
+The pandemic and new administration caused significant changes in life insurance.
+In addition, with COVID-19 and new administration laws all over the news, many people wonder what life insurance will change in 2021.
 Furthermore, COVID-19 is making changes in life insurance.
-In the current administration, the tax exemptions significantly influence the buying, selling, and benefits of insurance.
-In this article, we will be discussing life insurance changes in 2021 and going into 2022.
+The current administration’s tax exemptions significantly influence insurance buying, selling, and benefits.
+This article will discuss life insurance changes in 2021 and 2022.

 Benefits of Life Insurance

 Life insurance is like a fruit-bearing tree.
 It bears fruit at the time you need it.
-However, life insurance bears different types of fruits.
-Furthermore, it comes in various types to meet the goals of policyholders.
+However, life insurance delivers different types of fruits.
+Furthermore, it comes in various styles to meet the goals of policyholders.
 Moreover, life insurance has many benefits, depending on the purpose of life insurance.

 Death and end-of-life expenses always come unexpected and inconvenient.
-Having life insurance provides guaranteed financial security for your family in case of your sudden demise.
-What’s more, a life insurer will provide the death benefit to your beneficiary.
+Life insurance provides guaranteed financial security for your family in case of sudden demise.
+What’s more, a life insurer will give the death benefit to your beneficiary.

 - The death benefits will help your family to cover the costs of the following: